Tech Tips: How to Choose It & Product and Service Highlights

 Ask Your Colleagues

-Finally, tech advice also can come from your fellow practitioners.
+Tech advice also can come from your fellow practitioners.
 Find others whose practices are like yours and compare notes.
 Attend the LSBA’s technology seminars and, in particular, the Solo and Small Firm Conference, which feature technology speakers and offer important networking opportunities to discuss technology decisions with your fellow practitioners.
+For more information, contact:

 Shawn L. Holahan, Esq.